NethServer/ns8-core/docs/modules/certification.md

    treatments and other relevant terms are explained with `terms_url`, where applicable.

-0. Admin's documentation.
+0. Administrator documentation.
+This is the documentation for the administrator who must configure the applications for the final users.
    A public web page link must be provided in the PR description.
 You can decide to write the documentation on your preferred web site or to directly create a new [NS8 Admin's Manual](https://github.com/NethServer/ns8-docs/) page with a PR.
 In both cases the metadata.json documentation URL will point to the latter with an application summary available from there.